uberparagon/mgn/readme.rst

 strataalgebra
 --------------

 This module computes product in the strata algebra.
-It also contains some of A. Pixton's code to compute FZ relations. `Read the detailed documentation`_.
+It also contains some of A. Pixton's code to compute FZ relations. `Read the documentation <https://rawgit.com/uberparagon/mgn/master/strataalgebra/_build/html/index.html>`__.

-.. _Read the detailed documentation: https://rawgit.com/uberparagon/mgn/master/strataalgebra/_build/html/index.html

 To see if it is installed, try: ::